ContributorSiri/lib-tests/Quantum_Communication_and_Cryptography/2025_midterm.md

 Alice and Bob wish to perform the entanglement swapping protocol.
 They both possess a Bell pair, $\ket{\Phi^+}_{A_1 A_2}$ and $\ket{\Phi^+}_{B_1 B_2}$, respectively.
 They send one of their qubits, $A_1$ and $B_1$, to Charlie, who performs a Bell State Measurement on the two qubits and sends the measurement result to Alice.
 Depending on the measurement result, Alice performs a local unitary operation on her qubit $A_2$, to recover a Bell pair, $\ket{\Phi^+}_{A_2 B_2}$, between $A_2$ and $B_2$.

 Now suppose that some known local unitary errors $U$ and $V$ occur on the qubits $A_1$ and $B_1$, respectively, before they reach Charlie.
-The full procedure with errors is illustrated in
+The full procedure with errors is illustrated in Figure 9.1.
 ![](../Images/Quantum_Communication_and_Cryptography/2025midterm/figure_9.1.jpeg)
 *Figure 9.1: Entanglement swapping with local errors.
 "BSM" stands for Bell State Measurement.*